simon-ritchie/apysc/docstring_markdowns/apysc/_type/expression_string.md

 ## `ExpressionString` class docstring

-The class for the JavaScript expression string.
+This class is for the JavaScript expression string.

 ### `__init__` method docstring